Should I travel to Cuba? Should I take a Cuba vacation?

 But revealing they are, and speak to the difficulty of making a living in Cuba.
 Everyone has something going on the side.
 When we think of Cuba as outsiders, we realize there’s an uneasy pact between the people and the government.
 The government provides essentially free housing, cheap staples, and free education and health care and jobs.
 In return, the government expects appreciation and loyalty.
 It’s a perverted system that is some sort of odd hybrid of all the best and worst facets of socialism.

-But you also learn that the government jobs pay around $30 per month, and even with $15 rent and three-cent bread, that’s not enough.
+Work in Cuba is, for many, a hustle.
+Official government jobs pay around $30 per month, and even with $15 rent and three-cent bread, that’s not enough.
 So, you have a taxi driver who is a mechanical engineer, a tour guide who is a doctor, and a the guy mixing your mojito is a history professor.
-All make more in tips in a night than a month’s salary in the jobs they were trained for.
+All make more in tips in a night than a month's salary in the jobs they were trained for.

 What about the government?